Frequently Asked Questions (Employers)

 Are there fees for using the RTA Transit Benefit Fare Program?

 Yes.
-There is a per fee for each product and an additional administration fee based on your payment method.
+There is a monthly participant fee per employee and there may be an additional administration fee based on your payment method.
 Since the RTA's role is to encourage the use of public transportation, our fees are consistently lower than other providers.
 When you are ready to offer the program we can discuss these with you.

 Do I need to keep detailed records?